sudo-awk/CloudHacking/flaws/level 6.md

 This tells us we have the ability to execute `arn:aws:execute-api:us-west-2:975426262029:s33ppypa75/*/GET/level6\`

-That "s33ppypa75" is a rest-api-id, which we can then use to find the resource name, we are oing to use the `aws apigateway get-stages` command
+That "s33ppypa75" is a rest-api-id, which we can then use to find the resource name, we are going to use the `aws apigateway get-stages` command from the `rest-api-id` we just found

 ```
 └─$ aws apigateway get-stages --rest-api-id s33ppypa75 --region us-west-2 --profile level6